How to Choose the Best Free SEO Tools for your Business

 Further, the tasks done to increase search engine ranking are geared toward organic or natural results.

-This article is focused on organic search results with a goal of getting your website placed in the top 10 search results for your targeted keywords.
-There are several benefits to organic ranking over paid options including:
+This article is focused on organic search results to get your website placed in the top 10 search results for your targeted keywords.
+There are several benefits to organic ranking over paid options, including:

-Sometimes getting ranked on Google feels like rocket science, especially since how Google decides to list your site is based on algorithms that frequently change.
-This requires you keeping up on current rules and trends.
+Sometimes, getting ranked on Google feels like rocket science, especially since how Google decides to list your site is based on algorithms that frequently change.
+This requires you to keep up with current rules and trends.

-For example, in 2015 Google decided it would give preferential ranking to sites that were mobile-friendly since so many people are now using mobile devices.
+For example, in 2015, Google decided it would give preferential ranking to mobile-friendly sites since so many people now use mobile devices.

 These changes forced website owners who want to stay well-ranked on Google to update their sites to be responsive and add SSL certificates (this is most important for sites that accept money).